lwear/FirebaseTicTacToe/README.md

  1. Add win/lose/tie code to updateGame
  2. Write `checkWin()`.
 Video only covers 1 of 8 cases.
 Students are expected to complete method.

-## TASK 7: Deal with state changes.
+## TASK 7: Deal with state changes in number of players.
-### Watch and complete Task 7: <https://youtu.be/ri25ktZjZtk>
+### Watch and complete Task 7: <https://youtu.be/joHpUGe-RA4>
  1. Modify `updateGame()` so that:
     - detect state changes and take non-final actions: if both players are online update bothPlayersOnline
-    - detect state changes and take final actions: both players online and someone disconnects, only one player, gameBoard is null,
+    - detect state changes and take final actions: both players online and someone disconnects, only one player, gameBoard is null.